🍷

 🎯Tasting & Cellaring Guidance

-• The finest Vintage Port, from exceptional general declarations such as 2011 or 2017, may remain on a quality plateau for 40 to 60 years or longer when stored under ideal cool, dark, vibration-free conditions
+• The finest Vintage Port from exceptional general declarations such as 2011 or 2017 may remain on a quality plateau for 40 to 60 years or longer when stored under ideal cool, dark, vibration-free conditions

 Flavor Profile

 Ruby Ports move through a predictable sensory arc as they age.
 In youth, the profile is dominated by primary red and black fruits: cherry, raspberry, blackberry, and plum, with notes of dark chocolate and licorice underpinned by firm tannins and a warming spirit character that integrates over time.
 At mid-term maturity, secondary layers of leather, cedar, dried fruit, and tobacco begin to emerge.
-In fully mature Vintage Port, tertiary complexity takes hold: earthy minerality, roasted nut, candied fruit, and dried spice, with a silky, supple mouthfeel and exceptionally long, complex finish.
-Residual sugar, typically around 90 to 100 grams per liter in a young Vintage Port, provides structure and balance rather than sweetness per se, as it is counterpoised by firm tannins and natural acidity.
+In fully mature Vintage Port, tertiary complexity takes hold: earthy minerality, roasted nut, candied fruit, and dried spice, with a silky, supple mouthfeel and an exceptionally long, complex finish.
+Residual sugar, typically around 90 to 100 grams per liter in a young Vintage Port, provides structure and balance rather than overt sweetness, as it is counterpoised by firm tannins and natural acidity.

 Food Pairings